 Tips for the journey

 A little preparation makes the evening more relaxed: the Estació Intermodal in Palma can be busier at weekends than usual; the small kiosk on the platforms is a secret tip for the last hot coffee before departure.
-Check the times briefly on the SFM website, where all special services including departure platforms are listed.
+Check the times briefly on the SFM schedule for special Palma–Inca services, where all special services including departure platforms are listed.
 Plan a five to ten minute buffer — whether for a stroller, a last Christmas gift or because the Christmas choir is requesting an encore.

 What this means for Mallorca

-More trains not only mean fewer cars in the centre: they mean shorter returns after family visits, a better connection between the city and the island's interior and a small economic boost for traders in Inca as well as restaurateurs in Palma.
+More trains not only mean fewer traffic jams in Palma: they mean shorter returns after family visits, a better connection between the city and the island's interior and a small economic boost for traders in Inca as well as restaurateurs in Palma.
 And at the evening stations you hear, instead of car horns, more often only the distant clatter of suitcase wheels and the quiet laughter of people setting off home relaxed.

 At a time when every minute of cosiness counts, the additional train service is a small but fine service: more space on the pavement, less parking stress and more room for what matters during Advent — a hot sip, a short breath in the sea of lights and the feeling that the island draws together even in the cold season.